gene-git/Arch-mkpkg/README.md

 As another example, I rebuild my python applications when python's major.minor is larger than what was used for previous build.

+An additional little benefit, if packages are up to date then running mkpkg is significantly faster than makepkg; can be something like 10x faster or more.

 ## Whats New

 Version 2.x.y brings fine grain control by allowing package dependences to trigger